rochaferraz/FreeFontConverter/README.md

 ## What's this project

-Free Font Converter generates typography-quality bitmap fonts optimized for embedded systems.
-Thus, it takes TrueType fonts (and many other formats) and converts its vector formats into bitmaps arrays, that is, it rasterizes them.
+Free Font Converter generates *typography-quality* bitmap fonts optimized for embedded systems.
+Thus, it takes TrueType fonts (and many other formats) and converts its vector formats into bitmaps arrays -- that is, it rasterizes them.

 It than places the generated glyphs for each individual characters in a single .h file.